tareksalem/liven/README.md

     }
 }
 ```
-Until now Activejs component will not be working because you need two things:
+Until now Livenjs component will not be working because you need two things:
 1. create a parent element in html page to put this component inside it
 2. instantiate this component and init it